Home > Security, Frequently Asked Questions

 Yes, In developing SnapEngage we applied security best practices.
 We are filtering sensitive fields for XSS injection, not using direct queries but instead parameterized queries to avoid SQL injections.

 Yes, chat agents and dashboard administrator need to log in to chat or view and make changes in the dashboard.
-Authentication is handled through a SSL secured communication.
+Authentication is handled through a TLS secured communication.

 Yes, SnapEngage passwords are not stored in the DataStore nor do any SnapEngage employees, owners, or affiliates have access to any user’s password.
 Upon a user creating a password an PBKDF2 salted hash is created and thereafter used to validate user credentials.